 Parabens used as preservative agents in deodorants and antiperspirants have been shown to mimic the activity of estrogen within the body.
-According to the FDA, they are ware that parabens can mimic similar activity to estrogen, but studies suggest that parabens have a much smaller estrogenic activity than that of estrogen produced by the body.
+According to the FDA, they are aware that parabens can mimic similar activity to estrogen, but studies suggest that parabens have a much smaller estrogenic activity than that of estrogen produced by the body.

 10.)
 Possibly related to causing breast cancer

 It is a possibility that Deodorants and antiperspirants may increase the risk of breast cancer.
 Both from the absorption of aluminum and parabens.
-The majority of breast cancer develops at the top are of the breast closest to that of which we apply deodorants and ant perspirants.
+The majority of breast cancer develops in the top area of the breast closest to that of which we apply deodorants and antiperspirants.
 The same such studies also suggest that when applied, the aluminum absorbs into the skin, most frequently when small nicks occur during the shaving process.
 These studies suggest that the chemicals absorbed into the body may then interact with DNA, causing cancerous changes in cells.
 The absorption of these chemicals may also lead to interference with the body’s estrogen, another suggested relation to breast cancer.
 Studies have also shown that traces of parabens have been found in breast tumors, but there is still no proof that parabens cause breast cancer.

 11.)
 FDA monitoring

 Yet another reason to stop using commercialized deodorants and antiperspirants, is that cosmetic products are not subject to FDA approval before going on the market.
 The assumption that if it’s in stores, it must be FDA approved and safe for our bodies is a myth.
 The FDA may only pull these items from the market with hard scientific evidence suggesting that they are harmful.
 Deodorant is considered in the list of unmonitored cosmetics while antiperspirants are considered an over the counter drug and are subject to approval by the FDA before going on the market.